 - 1 cup chopped carrots

-- 2 cups cooked white beans--I use cannellini beans, but I think navy beans will also work great.
+- 2 cups cooked white beans I use a 15-oz. can of cannellini beans but I think navy beans will also work great.
+Drain and rinse the beans before using.

-- 2 sprigs fresh rosemary sprigs--Chop the rosemary if you don't want long leaves in your soup.
+- 2 sprigs fresh rosemary Chop the rosemary if you don't want long leavesyour soup.
 I just toss the sprigs in the soup without chopping.

 - 2 sprigs fresh thyme